Most Andean birds inhabit narrow elevational

 diversifying, expanding across

-elevational generalism is an unstable and ephemeral condition.
+elevational generalism is an unstable and transient condition.

 Plastic responses to acute changes in elevation are